 - Stir flour mixture into melted chocolate mixture, then add the beer and vanilla and stir until smooth.
 Stir in 1/2 cup of dark chocolate chips and a small handful of white chips if desired.

 - Pour into prepared baking pan and scatter remaining chocolate chips as well as chopped pecans over the top.

-- Bake 25 minutes in lower third of the oven, until a toothpick inserted in the center comes out almost clean (if the pick hits chocolate chips, it will have melted chocolate on it).
+- Bake 25 to 30 minutes in lower third of the oven, until a toothpick inserted in the center comes out almost clean (if the pick hits chocolate chips, it will have melted chocolate on it).
 Pull the brownies from the oven and scatter a few more dark and white chocolate chips over the top for garnish.
 Let cool completely before serving.
 I like to cool, chill, then bring back to room temperature before serving.